LironSimon/SciMED/README.md

 <a name="how_to_cite"/>

 ## How to cite
-Please cite the EMPSR work if you compare, use, or build on it:
+Please cite the SciMED work if you compare, use, or build on it:
 ```
 @article{lazebnik2022,
   title={SciMED: A Computational Framework For Physics-Informed